darkbrain-fc/HardwareSupervisorRainmeterPlugin/README.md

 you can write your own WMI query (`SELECT * FROM Sensor` for example) and then you can press *Search*.
 A simple list of keys and values will appear.
 Remove with *Canc* all rows that you don't want to see in HardwareSupervisorRainmeterPlugin, and edit *Name* entries to what you want.
-Then press *Generate* and HardwareSupervisor.ini file will be generated into the Configurator directory.
-Now you can put it in `C:\Users\<Your account>\Documents\Rainmeter\Skins\HardwareSupervisor` directory and then you can refresh the skin.
+Then press *Update* and HardwareSupervisor.ini file will be generated into `C:\Users\<Your account>\Documents\Rainmeter\Skins\HardwareSupervisor` directory and then you can refresh the skin.
 It was designed to work with HardwareSupervisor so probably it will not work correctly